ritterim/rimdev-blog/_posts/2019-11-25-z-index-is-confusing.md

 Ok, that’s great that we got that out of the way, but let’s get to examples of those times when we have an element that needs to be stacked over another and `z-index: 9999` is not cutting it.

 I think the problem occurs most of the time when you have specifically positioned elements throughout the page.
-Maybe you have a fixed header or aside text block.
+Maybe you have a fixed header or an aside text block.
 Layouts like this can make for a complicated stacking order along the z-axis because defined position values, other than `position: static`, affect the stacking order.

 Without any specified `z-index`, the default stack occurs as previously mentioned.
 If any element in the stack receives a position value of absolute, relative, or fixed, that element will appear on top of the stack, or closest to the screen, so to speak.

 For example, say we have a site with a flyout in the header.
-To keep it simple nothing on this page has a specified `z-index` value.
+To keep it simple, nothing on this page has a specified `z-index` value.

 <p class="codepen" data-height="562" data-theme-id="light" data-default-tab="result" data-user="PhiloBeddoe" data-slug-hash="GRRbveG" style="height: 562px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="z-index layout -1 ">
   <span>See the Pen <a href="https://codepen.io/PhiloBeddoe/pen/GRRbveG">